hwarang97/hwarang97/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning LLM
+- 📫 How to reach me: dolggul2@gmail.com or [Linkedin](https://www.linkedin.com/in/seokje-kim-743aba32a/)

 <!--
 **hwarang97/hwarang97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.